 Forestport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Forestport who are college-educated is somewhat higher than the average US community of 21.84%: 27.80% of adults in Forestport have at least a bachelor's degree.
+The overall education level of Forestport is somewhat higher than in the average US city of 21.84%: 27.80% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Forestport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Forestport residents report their race to be White, followed by Native American.
 Important ancestries of people in Forestport include Irish, German, Italian, Polish, and English.